clay-run/clay-cli/README.md

 1. A set of tools that allow you to create and deploy API endpoints (microservices) in seconds.
 2. A community and registry for those microservices.

 Think of it like Github if the code at each repository was running and not static.
+The benefit of this is that your code is a living service that:
+- Can be used in any language - every function you write instantly becomes an API that can be used by someone in whatever language they work in.
+- People can test out via our microservice UI
+- Provides you a way to see how people use your service via our logs & helps you catch errors you might hit.

+We're in early days.
+Get involved or ask questions by opening up Github issues or chatting with us on [Gitter](https://gitter.im/clay-run/Lobby?source=github).

+## What Kinds of Things Can I Use Clay For
+- Building an app powered entirely by microservices
+- Programmable Web Hooks
+- Power Your Alexa Skill or Slack Bot
+- Data Processing & Enrichment
+- Scraping, Screenshoting & other things that require Headless Browsers

+Build your own microservices or browse our list of [publicly available microservices](https://www.clay.run/public/services)

+## Whatever You Wish There Was an API or Microservice For - just leave it in the Issues!

 ## Introduction